mandar196/Auto-EDA-Web-Application-in-Python/README.md

 This is a web application in python using streamlit ibrary, which performs Exploratory Data Analysis within seconds.

-Deployed this applicaton in heroku: Click here->https://autoedastreamlit.herokuapp.com
+Deployed this applicaton in Heroku platform: Click here->https://autoedastreamlit.herokuapp.com

 # Streamlit:
 It is an open-source app framework is the easiest way for data scientists and machine learning engineers to create beautiful, apps in only a few hours.